amcginlay/eks-demos/doc/23-certs/README.md

 done
 ``` -->

-Return to the terminal window running a looped command against the **frontend** NLB.
 It should be business as usual.

 To further validate that all is well, we can exec into the frontend and curl the backend as before.